 Our results confirm earlier results about the effect of cyclical variables on risk premia.
 However, using our perspective we show that risk premia contain a large component generated by the dynamics of market belief.
-This component is independent of the observed fundamental variables used in the above studies where the term "independent" highlights the fact that pure belief is a variable measured net of all observed fundamentals, and it has its own dynamic law of motion.
-The market belief is a state variable reflecting investor's perceived future returns, net of fundamental information.
-This state variable functions like any exogenous fundamental variable may be considered to be an externality taken as given by all.
-In equilibrium, fluctuations in market belief cause large changes in the risk perception of market participants.
-Here we study the risk premia on holdings of long positions in Federal Funds Futures, 3-month and 6-month Treasury Bills.
-The annualized mean risk premium on holding such assets for 1-12 months is about 40-60 basis points and we find that, on average, the component of market belief in the risk premium at a random date exceeds 50% of the mean.
+The market belief index is a state variable reflecting investor's perceived future returns, net of fundamental information.
+This state variable functions like any fundamental variable and should be considered an externality taken as given by all.
+In equilibrium, fluctuations in market belief cause large changes in risk perception of market traders.
+Here we study the risk premia on the holdings of long positions in Federal Funds Futures, 3-month and 6-month Treasury Bills.
+The annualized mean risk premium on holding such assets for 1-12 months is about 40-60 basis points and we find that, on average, the component of market belief in the risk premium exceeds 50% of the mean.
 Since the time variability of market belief is large, this component is frequently larger than 50% of the mean premium.
 We find that this component is larger the shorter is the holding period of an asset.

 We focus on two sets of results.
 First we show analytically and empirically that much of the time variability of market risk premium is generated endogenously by the dynamics of beliefs.
 Second, we show that the effect of market belief on the risk premium takes a specific form.
-When the market holds abnormally favorable belief about future payoffs of an asset, the long position is taken to be less risky and hence the risk premium on a long position of that asset falls.
-More generally, market optimism about future economic conditions lowers the risk premium while pessimism about future economic conditions lowers the risk premium while pessimism about future economic conditions increases the risk premium.
-This inverse relationship suggests that it may be useful to think of "bull" markets in an asset class to constitute periods of lower risk premia on long positions while "bear" markets constitute periods of high risk premia.
-Note that in a rational expectations based asset pricing theory the concepts of "bull" or "bear" markets are not well defined.
-We test our conclusion empirically in all three markets and find the data supports the theoretical findings.
+When the market holds abnormally favorable belief about future payoffs of an asset the risk premium on long positions of that asset falls.
+More generally, market optimism about future economic conditions lowers the risk premium while pessimism about future economic conditions increases it.
+This inverse relationship suggests that important components of "bull" market in an asset class are likely to be abnormally favorable market beliefs which lower risk premia on long positions during such periods.
+We test our conclusions empirically in all three markets and find the data supports the theoretical findings.